-Before you write a cheque and sign the dotted line to finalize your deal, it’s important to understand the different types of term insurance plans available in the market.
+Before you write a cheque and sign the dotted line to finalize your deal with a term insurance provider, it’s important to understand the different types of term insurance plans available in the market.
 It will help you buy the one that will meet your set of requirements and will give you the best deal in return of your money.

 Enlisted below are the various types of term insurance plans available: